 Forbes Evaluates Ken Fisher’s Stock Picking

 Each year, Forbes calculates the performance of columnist recommendations assuming: (1) equal initial investments in each stock pick when published; (2) 1% trading friction for each purchase; and, (3) matching benchmark investments in the S&P 500 Index for each pick with no trading friction.
 Because matching benchmark investments are spread across the year, the benchmark performance is not the same as the annual performance of the S&P 500 Index.
-In his column for the February 11, 2013 issue of Forbes, Ken Fisher reports the performance of the recommendations made in his column during 2012, as follows: “For 2012 my picks would have done 1.7 percentage points better by year-end than the same amounts put into the S&P 500…” Using the data in the 15 annual performance summary columns for 1998 through 2012 (columns for 1996 and 1997 are apparently unavailable online), we find that:
+In his column for the February 10, 2014 issue of Forbes, Ken Fisher reports the performance of the recommendations made in his column during 2012, as follows: “So how did I fare last year?
+FORBES’ statheads calculate that equal bucks bet on each stock pick from my twelve 2013 columns, less a fat 1% brokerage haircut, would have done 2% worse than if put in the S&P 500 at the same times with no haircut.”
+Using the data in the 16 annual performance summary columns for 1998 through 2013, we find that:

 Note that the S&P 500 Index may not be the most appropriate benchmark for Ken Fisher’s stock picks, many of which are non-U.S. companies.